mahakal001/64bitASM/brk/README.md

 =================== EXCLUSIVELY FOR YOU ==================
+# Coded By : Mohit Kumar
+# Tested On: x86-64bit ubuntu 14.04
+# Contact  : mkal001@cyberdude.com

+# STOP:
-STOP:  Have you ever used memory allocating functions like malloc,calloc,free etc. in c
-       These function are wrapper functions provided by library.
+       Have you ever used memory allocating functions like `malloc,calloc,free` etc. in c These function are wrapper functions provided by library.
      * A program's break address is one upto which a program can store its all desired data